rich-iannone/greenwood/README.md

 - it works with your dataframe library: Pandas, Polars, PyArrow, or anything supported by [Narwhals](https://narwhals-dev.github.io/narwhals/)
 - it is rigorously validated, where every statistic is tested to tolerance against R's gold-standard `survival` package
-- you get beautiful visualizations that are built on [plotnine](https://plotnine.org/) (for publication-quality survival curves)
+- you get beautiful, interactive survival visualizations, with a choice of plotting backends so you can use whichever you prefer
 - you also get publication-ready tables through integration with the [Great Tables](https://posit-co.github.io/great-tables/) library
 - batteries are included: from simple Kaplan-Meier curves to Cox proportional hazards, competing risks, and beyond